thebrandonlucas/blu-3/src/lib/md/blog/blog-revamped.md

 ### Discoveries

 My website was hosted on Ghost for a couple months, and it actually allowed me to write an article or two and post a quote here and there, and I was starting to give up on monetizing it (was I ever really doing it for that anyway?).
 But then I started going down more of a rabbit hole.
-And it's a rabbit hole I'd never have started going down were it not for the influence of the Bitcoin community.
+And it's a rabbit hole I'd never have started going down were it not for the influence of the Bitcoin community in the first place.
+Once you submit that software should be Free and Open Source, as the Bitcoin community does, a hundred divergences from traditional thoughts on software creation spring.
+It's a natural logical step to assume that if software should be open source, it should and will be completely own-able and modifiable by its' users.
+If it is owned by its' users, it should be private and they should be in control of their data.
+If software and the data users store in it is freely modifiable, own-able, private, etc., then they should And so, we have , [Luke Smith](),

 ---